liveBuildKenya/backend-dev-test/readme.md

 ```

-The [Transact Controller](Presentation/Jambopay.Web.Api/Controllers/AffiliateController.cs) is asynchronous so as to scale based on the amout to create transaction requests present:
+The [Transact Controller](Presentation/Jambopay.Web.Api/Controllers/AffiliateController.cs) is asynchronous so as to scale processing based on the number of '[POST] Transaction' requests present:
 ``` C#

         public async Task<TransactResponseViewModel> Transact([FromBody] TransactViewModel transactViewModel)